onecommons/unfurl/docs/get-started-step-by-step.rst

 6. Declare shared and default resources.
 For example, if several project will use a pre-existing Kubernetes cluster, you could add an template that models it here.
 You can use the `default directive` to indicate that template should only be used if it wasn't already declared in the main project.

-`~/.unfurl_home/ensemble.yaml` contains a template (`asdfBootstrap`) that will install the tools might Unfurl's `configurators` need (eg. Terraform, gCloud and Helm) It install these tools, run `unfurl deploy ~/.unfurl_home`.
+`~/.unfurl_home/ensemble.yaml` contains a template (`asdfBootstrap`) that will install local versions of the tools Unfurl's `configurators` need (eg. asdf, Terraform, gcloud, and Helm) It install these tools, run `unfurl deploy ~/.unfurl_home`.

 .. tip::